Mxtimu/frontend-projects/README.md

 # Frontend Projects

-This repository contains a progressive collection of *24 frontend development projects, ranging from simple layouts to advanced interactive UIs — all built using **HTML, CSS, and JavaScript*.
+This repository contains a progressive collection of 24+ frontend development projects, ranging from very simple layouts to advanced interactive UIs — all built using **HTML, CSS, and JavaScript*.

-Each project is organized into its own folder with a dedicated README.md, clean codebase, and commit history.
-The goal is to simulate real-world development workflows using Git branches, pull requests, and code reviews — making this repo a practical learning ground for both frontend skills and team-based collaboration.
+Each project is organized into its own folder with a dedicated README.md, clean codebase, and commit history. my goal is to simulate real-world development workflows using Git branches, pull requests, and code reviews, making this repo a practical learning ground for both frontend skills and team-based collaboration.

 # Tech Stack